lgonzalezrouco/pti/wsl.md

 *NOTE: Alternative installation instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)*

-Extra stems are necessary if you plan to use Docker with WSL2.
+Extra steps are necessary if you plan to use Docker with WSL2.
 Check the Docker documentation.